Leith-Buchanan baronets

-The Leith, later Leith-Buchanan Baronetcy, of Burgh St Peter in the County of Norfolk, is a title in the Baronetage of Great Britain.
+The Leith, later Leith-Buchanan baronetcy, of Burgh St Peter in the County of Norfolk, is a title in the Baronetage of Great Britain.
 It was created on 21 November 1775 for Alexander Leith, Member of Parliament for Tregony.
-The third Baronet married Jemima, daughter of Hector Macdonald Buchanan.
-Their son the fourth Baronet assumed the additional surname of Buchanan in 1877.
-Neither the presumed seventh Baronet nor eighth Baronet successfully proved their succession and were not on the Official Roll of the Baronetage.
-Following the death of the 8th Baronet in a motor vehicle accident in 2018, the title passed to his son, the 9th Baronet; he also has not proven his claim to the title.

 The Leith family is of Scottish origin and descends from William Leith, Provost of Aberdeen in the 14th century.

+The 3rd Baronet married Jemima, daughter of Hector Macdonald Buchanan; their son the 4th Baronet assumed the additional surname of Buchanan in 1877.
+The title is marked dormant on the Official Roll of the Baronetage.